shukrat29/netflixGPT/README.md

 - 🔍 **Real-Time Movie Listings**
   Explore an extensive movie database with live data from the TMDB API.

-- 💬 **AI-Powered Natural Language Search**
+- 💬 **AI-Powered Search**
-  Search for movies using conversational queries like:
+  Search for movies using keywords or descriptions, powered by OpenAI.
-  _“Feel-good movies from the 2000s”_
-  _“Movies like The Matrix”_
-  _“Best space adventure films”_

 - ▶️ **Trailer Playback**
   Watch official trailers directly within the app via TMDB's video content.